awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 This control is related to the following PCI DSS requirements:

 **PCI DSS 3\.4: Render Primary Account Numbers \(PAN\) unreadable anywhere it is stored \(including on portable digital media, backup media, and in logs\)\.**
-If you use Amazon ES to store credit card Primary Account Numbers \(PAN\), the PAN should be protected by enabling Amazon ES domain encryption at rest\.
+If you use OpenSearch Service to store credit card Primary Account Numbers \(PAN\), the PAN should be protected by enabling OpenSearch Service domain encryption at rest\.
-If enabled, it encrypts the following aspects of a domain: Indices, automated snapshots, Amazon ES logs, swap files, all other data in the application directory\.
+If enabled, it encrypts the following aspects of a domain: Indices, automated snapshots, OpenSearch Service logs, swap files, all other data in the application directory\.
 This is a method used to render PAN unreadable\.

 ### Remediation<a name="pcidss-es-2-remediation"></a>

 By default, domains do not encrypt data at rest, and you cannot configure existing domains to use the feature\.

 To enable the feature, you must create another domain and migrate your data\.
-For information about creating domains, see the [https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomains)\.
+For information about creating domains, see the [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html)\.

-Encryption of data at rest requires Amazon ES 5\.1 or later\.
-For more information about encrypting data at rest for Amazon ES, see the [https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html)\.
+Encryption of data at rest requires OpenSearch Service 5\.1 or later\.
+For more information about encrypting data at rest for OpenSearch Service, see the [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/encryption-at-rest.html](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/encryption-at-rest.html)\.

 ## \[PCI\.GuardDuty\.1\] GuardDuty should be enabled<a name="pcidss-guardduty-1"></a>